 Shifting Care Delivery

-During initial COVID-19 lockdowns, Steve Carstensen, DDS, a dentist specializing in oral appliance therapy at Premier Sleep Associates in Washington state, tried to minimize patient interaction.
+During initial COVID-19 lockdowns, Steve Carstensen, DDS, a dentist specializing in oral appliance therapy at Premier Sleep Associates in Washington state and director of clinical education at Airway Management Inc, tried to minimize patient interaction.

 He saw patients in the office who had been in the process of getting an oral appliance.
 He also worked out a protocol to provide interim Airway Management myTAP devices to those who were reluctant to use a CPAP and/or wanted to treat known breathing problems but could not arrange doctor visits.
 Because myTAP uses a liner that can be reheated and refit if needed, it allows for a fitting to be done at home.
 “We recorded self-fit videos and offered telehealth coaching to provide care,” Carstensen says.